The-going/evlproject/content/logbook/_index.md

 pre: "&#8226; "
 ---

+### Week 18.2020

+Bug fixes for the most part, some documentation fixups as well.

+We are now tracking kernel v5.7-rc4 and v5.4.36 LTS.

 ### Week 17.2020

 The Observable element was added to the EVL core, as a building block